THE PATH TO RIGHTEOUSNESS (EXCERPT OF PERFECTING HOLINESS)

 To attempt to dabble in spiritual deliverance when the individual is not living as a true Christian, is to invite delusion and destruction.
 There are numerous church members in America who suppose they are going to hear “well done, good and faithful servant.”
 Instead they will find themselves, when they die, in the spirit world with other lukewarm church-attenders.
 They will have to await the Day of Resurrection to find out what their destiny will be.
 They shall not be raised and enter eternal life when the Lord appears.

-The following steps toward righteousness are a summary of the above three parts of our essay:
+The following steps toward righteousness are a summary of the above three parts of our article:

 ⊳ First: the disciple must read the Bible each day, taking note of what Christ and His Apostles have commanded.